-Maurizio Croci is an international renowned concert organist, Organ Professor at the Haute Ecole de Musique de Lausanne and the Artistic Director of the Festival International d’Orgue de Fribourg (Switzerland).
+Maurizio Croci is an international renowned concert organist, Organ Professor at the Haute Ecole de Musique de Lausanne and the Artistic Director of the Festival International d’Orgue de Fribourg (Switzerland) and of the international early music festival Milano Arte Musica.

 Committed to early music repertoire, he has performed on many European historical organs including those in Innsbruck, Alkmaar, Freiberg, Amsterdam, Bologna, Roskilde, Lisboa, Naumburg and Salamanca.
 In 2000, he performed in Bern J.S.
 Bach’s complete organ works.